matushorvath/vm8086/docs/notes.md

 - move the compiled tools to ./linux
 - eproms/2764/pcxtbios.rom at 0xfe000 is mandatory, the rest is optional

+update: actually, it's enough to install support for i386 in debian (via multiarch), no need to recompile using freebasic

 pcxtbios + BASIC:
 - make -C vm clean
 - cat ~/intcode/pcxtbios/eproms/2764/basicfc.rom ~/intcode/pcxtbios/eproms/2764/pcxtbios.rom > - bios.tmp